ke177409/Medical-Staffing-Plan/README.md

 ## Purpose & Context
 I was tasked to perform exploratory and statistical analyses on multiple data sets using Excel and Tableau.
 This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.

-## Data Cleaning, Integration and Transformation
+## Data Cleaning, Integration, and Transformation
 I began by reviewing and correcting errors within each data set.
 Certain age groups, years, and states had missing data which I removed or flagged after considering any effects on the results.
 The use of separate data sets was getting messy, so I decided to use common variables to integrate them into one large data set.
 I also created a new variable using a weighted average to calculate mortality rates more accurately in each state.